LangGraph

 answer: str

-# 2. Each node fn is a plain callable that uses substrate primitives.
+# 2. Each node fn is a plain callable that uses control-plane primitives.

 async def answer(state: State) -> State: